abinit/abinit/doc/tutorial/compilation.md

 In the first two cases, please report the problem on the forum.
 In the later case, you will need a more recent version of the compiler.
-Sometimes the compilation aborts with an **internal compiler error** that should be considered as a bug in the compiler rather than a errors in the ABINIT source code.
+Sometimes the compilation aborts with an **internal compiler error** that should be considered as a bug in the compiler rather than an error in the ABINIT source code.
 Decreasing the optimization level when compiling the particular routine that triggers the error (use -O1 or even -O0 for the most problematic cases) may solve the problem else try a more recent version of the compiler.